ghostmize/looper/docs/CODE_SIGNING_GUIDE.md

-# 🔒 Code Signing Guide for Looper
+# 🔒 Free Solutions for Browser False Positives

-This guide explains how to code sign your Looper executable to prevent browsers and antivirus software from flagging it as a virus.
+This guide explains **free alternatives** to code signing that effectively prevent browsers and antivirus software from flagging your Looper executable as a virus.

 ## 🎯 Why Code Sign?